cosc2336-ds-alg/assg03/README.md

 of the digits, simply copy the digits from the given input array into our `digit[]` array.

 Start by creating a stub implementation of your new constructor.
-You should uncomment second unit test in our test file, which has the tests for the constructor you are to create here.
+You should uncomment the second unit test in our test file, which has the tests for the constructor you are to create here.
 I would suggest you copy and paste the default constructor to begin with.
 Add in the function prototype to the header file, and an empty implementation in the implementation file.
 This constructor differs from the other existing constructors because of the input parameter it expects.
 Your constructor here should be expecting two parameters.
 The first parameter is the size of the array of integers it will be given to initialize the `LargeInteger` object with.
 The second parameter is the actual array of integer digits to use for the initialization.
+The array should be passed in as a `const` parameter, as we learned about in our previous assignment.
 You will have to get the signature of the constructor correct in order to compile your project.
 But your implementation can do nothing, or be a copy of the default constructor, initially.
 Do this to make sure you can compile your project and run the second set of tests before trying to implement the function.

 Your implementation will be similar to the constructor that constructs the digits from an existing integer.
 You will need to dynamically allocate a new array of `digit[]` integers.
-However, unlike the existing constructor, you are given explicitly as the first parameter the size that this array needs to be when you construct it.
-Once the array has been dynamically allocate, you can then simply copy over the digits from the given input array, into your `digit[]` array.
+However, unlike the existing constructor, you are given explicitly as the size that this array needs to be as the first parameter.
+Once the array has been dynamically allocated, you can then simply copy over the digits from the given input array, into your `digit[]` array.
+We assume that all digits are in the range from 0-9, but it might be a good idea in a future implementation to actually check each digit is in the correct range in this constructor.

 Once you have implemented your new constructor, the tests in the second test case should now all be able to pass.
 When you are